ferllop/backup-script/README.md

 # To backup

 Assuming that:
-- the linux user for the backups is backer.
+- the linux user for the backups is backup_user.
-- the script is /home/backer/backup-script/backup.sh
+- the script is /home/backup_user/backup-script/backup.sh
 - the backup name will be savetheworld.backup
 - the filesystem of the web is in /var/www/savetheworld/live (it can be a symlink)
 - the database name is savetheworld_database